IslandzVW/sopmq/README.md

 sopmq
 =====

-Scalable optionally persistent message queue
+Scalable optionally persistent distributed message queue

 This project is in the very early stages of development and is not yet functional